Lockheed Martin F-35 Lightning II: US Marine Corps

-In addition to deploying F-35Bs on amphibious assault ships, the USMC plans to disperse the aircraft among austere forward-deployed bases with shelter and concealment to enhance survivability while remaining close to a battlespace.
+During a conflict, the USMC plans to disperse the aircraft among austere forward-deployed bases with shelter and concealment to improve survivability while remaining close to a battlespace.
 Known as distributed STOVL operations (DSO), F-35Bs would operate from temporary bases in allied territory within hostile missile engagement zones and displace inside the enemy's 24- to 48-hour targeting cycle; this strategy allows F-35Bs to rapidly respond to operational needs, with mobile forward arming and refueling points (M-FARPs) accommodating KC-130 and MV-22 Osprey aircraft to rearm and refuel the jets, as well as littoral areas for sea links of mobile distribution sites.
 For higher echelons of maintenance, F-35Bs would return from M-FARPs to rear-area friendly bases or ships.
-Helicopter-portable metal planking is needed to protect unprepared roads from the F-35B's exhaust; the USMC are studying lighter heat-resistant options.
+Helicopter-portable metal planking is needed to protect unprepared roads from the F-35B's exhaust; the USMC is studying lighter heat-resistant options.
 These operations have become part of the larger USMC Expeditionary Advanced Base Operations (EABO) concept.

-The first USMC F-35C squadron, VMFA-314, achieved Full Operational Capability in July 2021 and was first deployed on board USS Abraham Lincoln as a part of Carrier Air Wing 9 in January 2022.
+The first USMC F-35C squadron, VMFA-314, achieved full operational capability in July 2021 and was first deployed on board USS Abraham Lincoln as a part of Carrier Air Wing 9 in January 2022.

 In 2024, Lt.
-Gen. Sami Sadat of Afghanistan described an operation using F-35Bs from which bombed a Taliban position through cloud cover.
+Gen. Sami Sadat of Afghanistan described an operation in which F-35Bs from bombed a Taliban position through cloud cover.
 "The impact [the F-35] left on my soldiers was amazing.
 Like, whoa, you know, we have this technology", Sadat said.
 "But also the impact on the Taliban was quite crippling, because they have never seen Afghan forces move in the winter, and they have never seen planes that could bomb through the clouds."

-On 9 November 2024, Marine F-35Cs carried out strikes on the Houthi movement in Yemen in the context of the Red Sea crisis, making it the first time the F-35C has been used in combat.
+On 9 November 2024, Marine F-35Cs struck targets associated with the Houthi movement in Yemen during the Red Sea crisis—possibly the first time the F-35C was used in combat.